rust-lang/rust/src/doc/rustdoc/src/linking-to-items-by-name.md

 Paths in Rust have three namespaces: type, value, and macro.
 Item names must be unique within their namespace, but can overlap with items in other namespaces.
-In case of ambiguity, rustdoc will warn about the ambiguity and ask you to disambiguate.
+In case of ambiguity, rustdoc will warn about the ambiguity and suggest a disambiguator.

 ```rust
 /// See also: [`Foo`](struct@Foo)